 You will be given a study number, which will be used on study paperwork and samples.
 We will be using information from your medical records in order to undertake this study and will use the minimum personally identifiable information possible.
 We may need to view your ID (driver's licence, passport or national ID card), and will record either your national insurance or passport number for TOPS database registration and payment processing.
 This will be taken at the screening visit.
 We will securely retain this information until the end of the study.
-Your bank details will be stored for 7 years or in line with Oxford Vaccine Group financial policy.
+Your bank details will be stored for 7 years or in line with Oxford University financial policy.

 General Data Protection Regulation (GDPR) requires that we state the legal basis for processing information about you.
 In the case of research, this is 'a task in the public interest.'
 The University of Oxford, based in the United Kingdom, is the Sponsor for this study and the 'data controller' and will use your personal information to contact you about the research study and make sure that relevant information about the study is recorded for your care in relation to your health during the study, and to oversee the quality of the study.
 Your personal information will be kept confidential and handled in accordance with data protection laws in the UK.
 We will be using information from you and your medical records to undertake this study.
 We will use the minimum amount of personally identifiable information.
+Research data may be transferred to, and stored at, a destination outside the UK and the European Economic Area.
+Identifiable data will be removed and any data transfer will be done securely and with a similar level of data protection as required under UK law.